Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 ### SOLAR Holders

-Those who participated in the AXIASolar sales before 2020 and have been allocated SOLAR indicator tokens on Ethereum can claim a proportional amount of LUNAR on the AXIALunar Network.
+Those who participated in the AXIACoin sales before 2020 and have been allocated SOLAR indicator tokens on Ethereum can claim a proportional amount of LUNAR on the AXIALunar Network.

 To do this you must sign a message containing the address of your AXIALunar account.
-You can do this by using the AXIASolar-JS UI
+You can do this by using the AXIACoin-JS UI
 [Claims app](https://axiasolar.js.org/apps/?rpc=wss%3A%2F%2Faxialunar-rpc.axiasolar.io#/claims).
 Ensure
 that you are connected to the AXIALunar network (displayed in the upper-left hand corner of the screen).
 If you are not, change the network to AXIALunar by clicking in the network change tab in the